btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 Yes.
 UniPatcher can:

-- create XDelta3 patches.
+- Create XDelta3 patches.
-- fix checksum for a Sega Mega Drive / Sega Genesis games.
+- Fix checksum for a Sega Mega Drive / Sega Genesis games.
-- add or remove SMC header for a Super Nintendo games.
+- Add or remove SMC header for Super Nintendo games.

 #### Why do I have to fix checksum for the Sega Mega Drive games?

-Sega Mega Drive (Genesis) has protection from game modification.
-ROM stores the checksum value, and if it differs from the actual checksum the game displays a red screen and stops running.
-This function writes the correct checksum in the ROM.
+Sega Mega Drive (Genesis) games are protected from modification.
+If the checksum of the game differs from the one the ROM amounts to, the game displays a red screen and stops running.
+What this does is calculate the correct checksum and write it to the ROM.

 **Warning:** This function does not create a backup ROM.